 By Maxine McKew | Melbourne University Press | $19.99

 Pariah Colleges can crop up anywhere.
-They are the schools that miss out in a district when parents make their choices – of secondary schools especially but also of primary schools.
+They are the schools that miss out when parents make their choices – of secondary schools especially but also of primary schools.
 Private schools and selective public schools are the top choices.
 After that, public opinion shuffles the rest into good and bad.
 The biggest losers are usually categorised as disadvantaged, but even in poor areas where every school is officially disadvantaged there will be Pariahs.

 I know some people who have chosen Pariah College for their kids.
 When their friends express puzzlement or even disapproval they say they looked at other schools, because the education department says they should, but local and public best fitted their idea of school.
 They are very satisfied with their kids’ academic outcomes.
 They get annoyed by the resistance of teachers to parents’ ideas but concede that change happens, if rather slowly.
 They have a low opinion of the maths teaching, but from what they hear, things are not much better anywhere else.
 They know that by all the comparative measures of enrolments and performance Pariah College remains a “disadvantaged” school, but their experience of it has been positive.
 Even so, they accept that Pariah College, along with other disadvantaged schools, is under pressure to improve itself.